ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/continuous_integration.md

 The individual stages of the workflow are defined under `steps`.
 `steps` typically have an informative name and run code to perform an action.
-Here `uses: actions/checkout@v3` references [existing code](https://github.com/actions/checkout) that will retrieve the code from our repo.
+Here `uses: actions/checkout@v4` references [existing code](https://github.com/actions/checkout) that will retrieve the code from the repo.
 The subsequent `steps` will use this code.
 The next step provides us with a specific Python version, as specified in the `matrix`.
 Then dependencies/requirements are installed for the code and the `pytest` module.